E-commerce

 Commercial negotiation

-The 1P model often involves annual negotiations, assortments, and back-end margins: it is closer to a distributor relationship than to a simple online account.
+The 1P model often involves annual negotiations, assortments, back margins: it is closer to a distributor relationship than to a simple online account.

 Amazon Business: the B2B channel

-Amazon Business offers features tailored to professional purchasing (multi-user accounts, invoice compliance depending on the case, quotes) alongside the consumer channel.
-Useful for certain industrial suppliers or supplies; pricing positioning and competition still need to be analyzed sector by sector.
+Amazon Business offers features suited to business purchasing (multi-user accounts, invoicing compliance depending on the case, quotes) alongside the consumer channel.
+Useful for some industrial suppliers or supplies; pricing positioning and competition still need to be analyzed sector by sector.

 Link with your strategy

-If you are already B2B on your site, check the consistency of prices, discounts, and terms with what you publish on Amazon Business.
+If you are already in B2B on your site, check that your prices, discounts, and terms are consistent with what you publish on Amazon Business.

-Some features are aimed at organizations that purchase within a regulated framework: check whether your offering is compatible with the invoicing or traceability requirements of public contracting authorities.
+Some features are aimed at organizations that buy in a regulated environment: check whether your offer is compatible with the invoicing or traceability requirements of public procurement entities.

 Brand: Brand Registry, enhanced content, protection

-Trademark owners can enroll in the Amazon Brand Registry to access tools for counterfeit protection, enhanced content (A+ pages, videos), and analytics.
-Requirements and features are described in the official Seller Help.
+Trademark owners can enroll in Amazon Brand Registry to access anti-counterfeit protection tools, enhanced content (A+ pages, videos), and analytics.
+The prerequisites and features are described in the official seller help.

 Rich content improves conversion and clarity; it complements but does not replace a sound pricing and logistics strategy.

-Customer reviews are a pillar of trust on Amazon; any prohibited practice of deceptive incentivization exposes you to penalties.
-Stay aligned with the platform’s rules and consumer law.
+Customer reviews are a pillar of trust on Amazon; any prohibited practice of fake incentivization exposes you to penalties.
+Stay aligned with the platform rules and consumer law.

 Storytelling

-Brand pages make it possible to tell your origin and values: useful for differentiation when competitors copy technical specifications.
+Brand pages make it possible to tell the origin and values: useful for differentiation when competitors copy the technical specifications.

 Visibility: internal search and advertising on Amazon

-Most customer journeys start with Amazon search: titles, bullet points, backend keywords, and historical performance play a role comparable to SEO, but within a closed algorithm.
+Most journeys start with Amazon search: titles, bullet points, backend keywords, and historical performance play a role comparable to SEO, but on a closed algorithm.

 Sponsored Products and retail media

-Advertising on Amazon makes it possible to buy visibility through auctions; budget and profitability must be monitored like any paid channel.
-Combine this with a global analytics view if you operate across multiple channels.
+Advertising on Amazon makes it possible to buy visibility through auctions; budget and profitability must be tracked like any paid channel.
+Cross-check with a broader analytics view if you are operating across multiple channels.

 Web SEO vs Amazon search

-Work on your site's SEO does not directly feed Amazon’s internal ranking: they are two complementary skill sets if you use both channels.
+Work on your website's SEO does not directly feed Amazon's internal ranking: two complementary skills if you are playing both channels.

 Reviews and conversion rate

-On an Amazon product page, average rating and number of reviews strongly influence clicks; on your site, you combine social proof, brand content, and funnel optimization (see blog articles on conversion).
+On the Amazon product page, average rating and number of reviews strongly influence clicks; on your site, you combine social proof, brand content, and funnel optimization (see blog conversion articles).

 International: Europe accounts and expansion

-Amazon often allows structuring a presence across several European marketplaces through a unified account logic (depending on offers and periods).
-Taxes, product compliance, and cross-border transport still need to be managed country by country.
+Amazon often makes it possible to structure a presence across several European marketplaces from a unified account logic (depending on offers and periods).
+Taxes, product compliance, and cross-border shipping still need to be managed country by country.

 EU Compliance

-Labeling, product registers, packaging: local obligations apply even when sales go through Amazon; seller support and European portals complement legal advice.
+Labeling, product registers, packaging: local requirements still apply even when sales go through Amazon; seller support and European portals complement legal advice.

 United Kingdom and Switzerland

-Outside the European Union, customs and VAT once again become issues to handle specifically: do not mechanically duplicate an “unified EU” strategy without tax verification.
+Outside the European Union, customs and VAT become issues that must be handled specifically again: do not mechanically duplicate a "unified EU" strategy without tax verification.

-Selling in several countries often implies linguistic expectations for listings and after-sales service: anticipate translation and moderation costs.
+Selling in several countries often comes with language expectations for listings and customer service: anticipate translation and moderation costs.

 Risks: suspensions, product compliance, intellectual property

-An account may be restricted in cases of policy non-compliance (prohibited products, missing documentation, repeated complaints).
+An account may be restricted in the event of non-compliance with policies (prohibited products, missing documentation, repeated complaints).
 Prevention is better than emergency reactivation.

 Regulated products

-Some categories require prior approval; others are restricted or prohibited for third-party sellers: see the lists in the official help.
+Certain categories require prior approval; others are reserved or prohibited for third-party sellers: lists to consult in the official help.

 Counterfeiting

-List only authorized products; IP disputes can shut down accounts and engage your liability.
+List only authorized products; IP disputes can close accounts and engage your liability.

 Reviews and seller community

-Seller forums and official help are useful but non-legal sources: if in doubt about a policy interpretation, prioritize professional advice.
+Seller forums and the official help are useful but non-legal sources: if in doubt about a policy interpretation, seek professional advice.

 Price monitoring

-Amazon sometimes announces adjustments to commissions or logistics rate cards by category: incorporate a quarterly review of official announcements into your finance routine.
+Amazon sometimes announces adjustments to commissions or logistics fee schedules by category: include a quarterly review of official announcements in your finance routine.

-In summary, the “Amazon e-commerce platform” on the seller side is mainly the combination of marketplace + Seller Central + shipping and visibility programs, with proprietary rules to follow before highlighting gross figures.
+In short, on the seller side, the "Amazon e-commerce platform" is mainly the combination of marketplace + Seller Central + shipping and visibility programs, with proprietary rules to follow before highlighting gross sales.

 Amazon and your D2C site: complementarity with Shopify and Qstomy

-Many brands combine Amazon for discovery and volume, and a proprietary website for margin, community, and first-party data.
-On the website side, a typical Shopify stack with an AI chatbot for e-commerce (Qstomy) for support and assisted sales remains the place where you fully control the journey.
+Many brands combine Amazon for discovery and volume, and a proprietary site for margin, community, and first-party data.
+On the site side, a stack like Shopify with an AI chatbot for e-commerce (Qstomy) for support and assisted selling remains the place where you fully control the journey.

 Cannibalization and pricing

-Align your product strategy (exclusives, bundles) to prevent the marketplace channel from eroding value perception on D2C without a clear strategy.
+Align your product strategy (exclusives, bundles) to prevent the marketplace channel from eroding perceived value on D2C without a clear strategy.

 Data